CSIRO-enviro-informatics/eudm-dataset/README.md

-# eudm-metadata
+# EUDM Profile
-Metadata model for EUDM datasets
+Profile of metadata standards for EUDM datasets